 The operations of the Foundation depend on both the contribution of time by volunteers and donated materials from various sources.
 The fair value of donated services cannot be reasonably determined and are therefore not reflected in these financial statements.
-Donated materials are recorded at the lower of fair market value or replacement cost.
+No value is assigned to goods received where a tax receipt is not issued.
+In addition, storage space was donated to the Foundation at no charge, which cannot be reasonably determined and is therefore not reflected in these financial statements.